TL-Embedded/Test-Equipment/README.md

 # Test Equipment

-Python drivers for my benchtop test equipment

-These provide simple python drivers for some of my instruments:
+These provide simple python drivers for some of my benchtop instruments:
  * HDM3000 Digital multimeter
  * IT6302 Power supply
  * SDG2082 Signal generator